Building a WhisperRoom Replica on a Budget in 2023

 Is WhisperRoom on your Radar?

-If WhisperRooms are on your wish list, go check out their catalog to purchase the perfect one for you!
+If the WhisperRooms are on your wishlist, go check out their catalog to purchase the perfect one for you!
 Still saving up?
 Investigate building a sound booth for yourself in the meantime.

 Have you taken on a similar project?
 How’d it go?
 Let us know in the comments below.

-And, of course, if you’ve got a stellar booth setup and are looking to book more work, sign up for a free account on Voices to get access to voice over gigs from all over the world.
+And, of course, if you’ve got a stellar booth setup and are looking to book more work, sign up for an account on Voices to get access to voice over gigs from all over the world.